Google AI

-Google AI is a subsidiary of Google DeepMind dedicated to artificial intelligence.
+Google AI is a subsidiary of Google DeepMind dedicated to artificial intelligence (AI).
 It was announced at Google I/O 2017 by CEO Sundar Pichai.

-This division has expanded its reach with research facilities in various parts of the world such as Zurich, Paris, Israel, and Beijing.
+This division has been expanded to its reach with research facilities in various parts of the world such as Zurich, Paris, Israel, and Beijing.
 In 2023, Google AI was part of the reorganization initiative that elevated its head, Jeff Dean, to the position of chief scientist at Google.
 This reorganization involved the merging of Google Brain and Google DeepMind, a UK-based company that Google acquired in 2014 that operated separately from the company's core research.

 In March 2019, Google announced the creation of an Advanced Technology External Advisory Council (ATEAC) comprising eight members: Alessandro Acquisti, Bubacarr Bah, De Kai, Dyan Gibbens, Joanna Bryson, Kay Coles James, Luciano Floridi and William Joseph Burns.
 Following objections from a large number of Google staff to the appointment of Kay Coles James, the Council was abandoned within one month of its establishment.

 In February 2025, Alphabet removed guidelines in their public AI ethics policy that formerly ruled out applying their AI technology to applications that were "likely to cause harm".
 Google published a blog post defending the change.

 Merger with DeepMind

-In 2023, Google's internal AI division, Google Brain, was merged with DeepMind to form a single, unified entity called Google DeepMind.
+In 2023, Google's internal AI division, Google Brain, merged with DeepMind to form a unified entity known as Google DeepMind.
 This move was part of a larger company-wide reorganization to accelerate progress in AI development.